Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 Insider networking with other working freelancers and virtual assistants is a golden opportunity.

 Working from home definitely has its perks, but there are challenges too.
 Sometimes it feels lonely and isolating, right?

 Not only do our members support and encourage each other, but I see so many job leads popping up there too.

-There are frequently posts like, “Hey – my favorite client needs more help with XYZ but that’s not really my thing.
+There are frequent posts like, “Hey – my favorite client needs more help with XYZ but that’s not really my thing.
 Who here can help her?!?”

 This group is intentionally kept small and personal and is one of my own favorite places to hang out online.
 If you think you might be a good fit – reach out and apply!

-If you’re already doing the digital marketing work, really hone in on the strategy skills that will differentiate yourself from the sea of virtual assistants.
+If you’re already doing digital marketing work, really hone in on the strategy skills that will differentiate you from the sea of virtual assistants.

 - web design